ifranadit/ifranadit/README.md

 ## 💖 About Me

 I’m a driven Information Systems student passionate about Front-End development.
 My core focus is on systems analysis and using technology to solve real-world problems.
-I’m adaptable and eager to explore various roles within IT.<br>
+I’m adaptable and eager to explore various roles within IT.<br><br>
 🎯 **Core Focus:** Front-End Development, Systems Analysis, Data Management <br>
 💻 **Skills:** HTML, CSS, PHP, MySQL, SQL, Microsoft Excel <br> 🌱 **Looking For:** IT Internship in Web Development, IT Support, or Systems Analysis to build experience and grow<br><br>